cscorley/dissertation/chapters/3_method/2_dit.md

 modified `foo.py` 20 times, while Heather only has 5 modifications to `foo.py`,
 then we consider Johanna as the owner of `foo.py`.
 Here, we would assign all tasks related to `foo.py` to Johanna.
-### Study Design {#sec:dit-design}

-In this work, we introduce a topic-modeling-based DIT in which we incrementally build the model from source code *changesets*.
-By training an online learning algorithm using changesets, the DIT maintains an up-to-date model without incurring the non-trivial computational cost associated with retraining traditional DITs.

 #### Approach {#sec:dit-approach}